rust-lang/reference/src/attributes.md

 > &nbsp;&nbsp; | `=` [_LiteralExpression_]<sub>_without suffix_</sub>

-An _attribute_ is a general, free-form metadatum that is interpreted according to name, convention, and language and compiler version.
+An _attribute_ is a general, free-form metadatum that is interpreted according to name, convention, language, and compiler version.
 Attributes are modeled on Attributes in [ECMA-335], with the syntax coming from [ECMA-334] \(C#).

 _Inner attributes_, written with a bang (`!`) after the hash (`#`), apply to the